Center for OLDest Ice EXploration (COLDEX)

 • Social network analysis to assess and improve COLDEX external communication and knowledge exchange efforts;

-• Media analysis of Antarctic news coverage to support the facilitation of a training between journalists and Antarctic scientists;
+• Media analysis of Antarctic news coverage to support the facilitation of a training between journalists and Antarctic scientists in Antarctic science, impacts and effective climate change storytelling;

-• Development of a strategic communications plan to inform the creation of targeted messaging campaigns to researchers, policymakers, and media outlets.
+• Development and continued evaluation of a strategic communications plan that informs the creation of targeted messaging campaigns to researchers, policymakers, and media outlets;

 Project Team